 When will the project be ready for people to move in?

 We are currently in our design and development stages.
 The municipality is in the process of subdividing and rezoning the land for our needs.
-Our development permit proposal has been submitted to the municipality.
-Our timeline indicates that we should be able to move in around the fall of 2022.
+Our development permit proposal has been submitted to the municipality and has now passed the third reading with one more to go.
+Our timeline indicates that we should be able to move in early 2024.

 Will Compass have a strata council?

 Yes, but we will amend our bylaws such that all members are on the strata council.
 In cohousing we do not elect a small group to represent us on a strata council.
 Everyone is effectively on the “council”, as we manage our affairs by way of consensus decision making.
-To understand consensus decision making, please go to the Blog section of the website and read “Consensus Decision Making in Cohousing”.
+Learn more about consensus decision making here.

 Will owners have to pay strata fees?